dazinator/Dotnettency/README.md

 For example, for one tenant, you may use Facebook Authentication middleware, where as for another you might not want that middleware enabled.

 ### Tenant Containers / Services
-In ASP.NET Core applications (Dotnettency also allows you to achieve this in OWIN applications), you configure a global set of services on startup for dependency injection purposes.
+In ASP.NET Core applications (Dotnettency also allows you to achieve this in OWIN applications even though OWIN doesn't cater for this pattern out of the box), you configure a global set of services on startup for dependency injection purposes.
 At the start of a request, ASP.NET Core middleware creates a scoped version of those services to satisfy that request.
 `Dotnettency` goes a step further, by allowing you to register services for each specific tenant.
 Dotnettency middleware then provides an `IServiceProvider` scoped to the request for the current tenant.
 This means services that are typically injected into your classes during a request can now be tenant specific.